bormaxi8080/starred/README.md

 ## Others

+- [paulpogoda/Digital-Profiler-s-Toolkit](https://github.com/paulpogoda/Digital-Profiler-s-Toolkit) - This toolkit useful in profiling, research and digital investigations built for me and my trainees.
+Working and necessary tools only.
+All are tested in real cases, mostly free.
+UI an CLI tools separat
 - [CScorza/GEOINTInvestigation](https://github.com/CScorza/GEOINTInvestigation) - Intelligence tramite - Immagini - Video - Strumenti - Mappe
 - [paulpogoda/OSINT-Tools-Armenia](https://github.com/paulpogoda/OSINT-Tools-Armenia) - A list of OSINT resources that may be useful to you when conducting investigations related to Armenia
 - [paulpogoda/OSINT-Tools-Iran](https://github.com/paulpogoda/OSINT-Tools-Iran) - Tools and resources that may be useful to you when conducting investigations related to  Islamic Republic of Iran